 - 4 tbsp heavy whipping cream

-- Melt the butter and peanut butter together over medium-low heat in a saucepan.
-Stir with a whisk until well combined.
+- Melt the butter and peanut butter together in a saucepan over medium-low heat.
+Stir on occasion while melting.

-- Spoon the peanut butter mixture into the mini muffin tins in 1 tbsp increments.
+- Spoon into the lined mini cupcake tins in 1 tablespoon increments.

 - Place in the freezer until firm, approximately 20-30 minutes.

-Eat these fat bombs straight from the fridge or melt in the toaster oven for a few minutes for an extra gooey treat.
+Eat these straight out of the fridge or melt them in the toaster oven for a creamy treat.